-Last updated on September 14, 2023
+Last updated on August 10, 2026

 I love Magic mechanics that are “controversial” among fans.
 I’ll make a safe bet that almost no one thinks flying or trample are terrible or broken mechanics.
 They’re good, they add depth to the game, and that’s it.

 But then you have the mechanics that have fans divided.
-Storm, dredge, annihilator, cascade, phyrexian mana, infect.
+Storm, dredge, annihilator, cascade, Phyrexian mana, infect.
 The mechanics that twist the game in fascinating ways but sometimes twist it a little too much and end up warping it.

 Today I want to talk about Commander’s very own exclusive and controversial mechanic: eminence.